 - Community outreach, engagement, and facilitation

 - Organizing and managing phone banks, and door knocks

-- Script writing, and messaging
+- Script writing, and targeted messaging

-- Train the trainer on phone banking, and canvassing
+- Train the trainer skills

 - Voter Action Network (VAN) Platform

 - Volunteer recruitment and management

 - Active listening, interpersonal skills, and communication building skills